Review Player Predictions Overview for Tigers vs Guardians – Friday July 4, 2025

 Explain: Pitchers with a shorter leash are more likely to get pulled earlier in games and record fewer outs.

-Steven Kwan has been cold recently, with his seasonal exit velocity of 86.3-mph dropping to 81.4-mph over the last week.
+Angel Martinez has been cold in recent games, with his seasonal exit velocity of 86.9-mph dropping to 81.1-mph in the past 14 days.

 Explain: Hitting the ball hard increases the chances of either a home run or the ball landing in fair territory for a hit before a fielder can get to it.